A plan for the future

 - We use water-based inks for all of our screen-printing and rayon thread for all embroidery.

 We're proud to be a hemp brand.
-We use only hemp fibres in our clothing products, and we will only ever do so (unless a better alternative comes about).
+We use only hemp fibre blends in our clothing products, and we will only ever do so (unless a better alternative comes about).
 What's so good about hemp?
 You can check out a few reasons here!

 Packaging is something that is ever-evolving for Goodlids.
-We currently ship our products with bio-plastic satchels, paper-based stickers, cardboard and water-activated paper tape.
+We currently ship our products with bio-plastic satchels, cardboard and water-activated paper tape, as well as using biodegradable shipping labels!
 We give our customers the choice of either a recyclable cardboard box, or a compostable mailer, depending on their access to a compost bin!
 This ensures our packaging is being effectively circled back into mother nature, or recycled to be used again!
-The next step in our packaging journey is to use biodegradable shipping labels!

 We currently offset the carbon emissions through all orders sent from our HQ in Auckland, New Zealand through partner Pachama.
-Our carbon credits purchased are used to fund the Jari Pará Conservation Project in the Amazon.
+Our carbon credits purchased have funded the Jari Pará Conservation Project in the Amazon, and are now funding the Acapa – Bajo Mira y Frontera Forest Conservation Project in Colombia!

 We have donated money and stock to various local initiatives.
-More notably Project Blue and the Backcountry Trust.
+More notably Project Blue, the Backcountry Trust, and the Kea Conservation Trust.
 We are always happy to partner with people, businesses and projects looking to do good!

 Pricing and Sales